browserengineering/book/book/visual-effects.md

                 at=skia.kUnpremul_AlphaType))
 ```

+A surface[^or-texture] is a 2D array of pixels, where each pixel is
+thought of as a tiny square of some solid color.
+Note the `ct`
-Note the `ct` argument, meaning "color type", which indicates that
+argument, meaning "color type", which indicates that each pixel of
-each pixel of this surface should be represented as *r*ed, *g*reen,
+this surface should be represented as *r*ed, *g*reen, *b*lue, and
-*b*lue, and *a*lpha values, each of which should take up 8 bits.
-In
+*a*lpha values, each of which should take up 8 bits.
+In other words,
-other words, pixels are basically defined like so:
+pixels are basically defined like so:

+[^or-texture]: Sometimes they are called *bitmaps* or *textures* as
+well, but these words connote specific CPU or GPU technologies for
+implementing surfaces.

 ``` {.python file=examples}
 class Pixel: